bullmq - v5.55.0

 • grace: number

-The grace period
+The grace period in milliseconds

 • limit: number